yafeng/SpliceVista/Readme.txt

 The first argument --i is the input file, the second is the prefix of output file.
 Given the prefix in the example, you will get an output file named as heavy_psmdata.txt.
 --database specify the database was used to search peptide spectra.
 Options are “ensembl”, “uniprot”, “IPI”,  “ECgene”.

+NOTE: when you start to analyse your own data, this command can only be used if you have HUMAN protein ID in your data.
+If you have non-human dataset, format your data in the following way: peptide gene_symbol protein_ID ratio_sample1 ratio_sample2 ratio_sample3 ...

+Then you can start from step 4 directly.

 Step3: group PSMs into peptides
 For each peptide, calculate the median (default) or the mean of all PSMs' relative abundance in each sample.